Mesmer family of California: Louis Mesmer

 Louis Aloise Moessmer Mesmer (February 20, 1829 – August 18, 1900) was, in his day, “considered in the front rank of the leaders of the city.”

 Originally from Alsace, a region of eastern France with strong German cultural influence, Mesmer was trained as a bread baker.
 He initially worked in Ohio and then along the Fraser River in British Columbia, where he tried his hand at mining and then baked for the Hudson Bay Company.
 Mesmer immigrated to California in 1859, when the population of Los Angeles was fewer than 3,500 people.
 He had $20,000 in savings and used it to buy a bakery on Main Street, which he ran for two years.
 In those days he was apparently the only local producer of matzah, “which he sold to nearly all the Jewish families of Southern California.”

 He sold the bakery and bought the United States Hotel in 1862, greatly expanding the building over time and operating a wholesale wine and liquor storefront on the ground floor.
 The United States Hotel was "the third hotel built in the city" but was rebuilt from scratch in 1886.
-In the early 20th century it described by a historian as being "redolent of the romance of old Los Angeles."
+In the early 20th century it was described by a historian as being "redolent of the romance of old Los Angeles."
 In 1887, the Los Angeles Times described it as "one of the best-known landmarks in Los Angeles…and practically the only hotel…Everybody knew Louis Mesmer…for that matter everyone knows him even now."
 (The hotel, which was managed by Mesmer’s son Tony, was sold by the family shortly after Mesmer’s death in 1900.)

 After construction was halted due to funding issues, Louis Mesmer also oversaw the completion of St. Vibiana's Cathedral at the behest of Bishop Tadeo Amat and Bishop Mora.
 His son Joseph’s wedding there in 1879 to Rose Elizabeth Bushard was the “first marriage solemnized in the cathedral.”

 The family home, which he purchased from “Mr. Hayes” in 1871, was on Fort Street between 1st and 2nd.
 The property later became the address 125 S. Broadway in the early 20th century downtown theater district.